 Recovery Support Services and Housing.
 CHANCE provides recovery support to residents through peer support, self-help groups, and help residents get into recovery and stay housed.
 CHANCE helps hard-to-house residents get into case-managed housing.
-CHANCE was awarded CDBG-CV and CDBG funds to help respond to impacts of COVID-19 at the emergency shelter and ameliorate unsafe conditions.
-Ten Albany Oxford Houses provide housing for about 95 people recovering from addiction and several faith-based transitional houses help residents discharged from institutions.
+CHANCE/2nd CHANCE was awarded CDBG-CV funds in 2020 and 2021 CDBG funding to help respond to impacts of COVID-19 at the emergency shelter and ameliorate crowded and unsafe conditions.
+Ten Albany Oxford Houses provide housing for more than 130 people recovering from addiction and several faith-based transitional houses help residents discharged from institutions.